datalad/datalad-remake/examples/fmriprep-docker/README.md

 This example requires `fmriprep-docker` wrapper [installed](https://fmriprep.org/en/20.0.0/installation.html#the-fmriprep-docker-wrapper).

-Moreover, in order to use fMRIprep you need to obtain a [FreeSurfer license](https://surfer.nmr.mgh.harvard.edu/fswiki/License).
+Moreover, in order to use fMRIPrep you need to obtain a [FreeSurfer license](https://surfer.nmr.mgh.harvard.edu/fswiki/License).

 It is assumed that the license file is located in `/tmp`.
 Make sure to copy it there or modify the `parameter.txt` file accordingly (see the [Add template](#add-template) section below).